-Biodiversity refers to the tremendous variety of life forms that exists on our planet.
-Ecosystems include the physical, biological, and chemical connections that support life on Earth and the complex web of organisms that depend on each other.
+Biodiversity refers to the wide variety of life forms that exist on our planet.
+Ecosystems include physical, biological, and chemical connections that support life on Earth and the complex web of organisms that depend on each other.
 Biodiversity within ecosystems is critical for their wellbeing as all species play a unique role in supporting them.
 The more biodiversity there is in an ecosystem, the more opportunities there are for productivity, risk management, and even evolution.

-Over the past half century, we've seen an unprecedented loss of biodiversity, mostly due to habitat destruction.
-Despite implementation of federal and state laws to protect endangered species and to set aside land for parks and open space preserves, we are witnessing an irreversible loss of our natural heritage and information that could be key to unknown medical and scientific breakthroughs.
+Over the past half century, we've seen a greater loss in biodiversity than ever before, mostly due to habitat destruction.
+Despite the many federal and state laws to protect endangered species and to set aside land for parks and open space preserves, we are witnessing a permanent loss of our natural heritage and information that could be key to unknown medical and scientific breakthroughs.

 The Valley Habitat Plan conservation strategy, administered by the Valley Habitat Agency, calls for the protection of nearly 34,000 acres of new open space lands over the next 40 years.
 As a participating special entity, the Open Space Authority helped create the Valley Habitat Plan, and plays a key role in the protection, restoration, and management of the resulting reserve system.